Unitary realization of wavefunction collapse: Introduction

 \section{Introduction}

-In standard quantum mechanics textbooks, one of the quantum mechanics postulates is that a quantum system has two kinds of time evolution: a unitary time evolution in between measurements, and a non-unitary sudden collapse of the wavefunction after a measurement.
-From a Bayesian point of view, the reduction of the wavepacket is not at all problematic because it is viewed as a mere information update.
-However, this is only one of the several interpretations of quantum mechanics and this pure epistemic point of view is not universally accepted.
+In standard quantum mechanics textbooks quantum mechanics is presented as obeying two kinds of time evolution: a unitary time evolution in between preparation and measurement, and a non-unitary collapse of the wavefunction after measurement.
+From an epistemic point of view, the reduction of the wavepacket is viewed as information update but ontic interpretations propose different solutions to the measurement problem.

-A unitary explanation of the non-unitary collapse looks like a contradiction of terms and to complicate things further we will first argue against the spirit of the Bayesian approach to justify why non-unitary time evolution is problematic, and then we will present the solution which will vindicate the epistemic point of view.
-We will show that the standard quantum mechanics formulation is ignoring a critical mathematical structure.
+In this paper we will propose a new framework for solving the measurement problem which is fully unitary, observer independent, and in full agreement with the epistemic interpretation.
+A unitary explanation of the non-unitary collapse looks like a contradiction in terms but we will show that the standard quantum mechanics formulation is ignoring a critical mathematical structure.
 This is not unlike how writing $ict$ in the special theory of relativity is a consequence of ignoring the metric tensor.
-The missing mathematical ingredient will turn out to be the so-called Grothendieck group \cite{GrothendieckGroup}.
+The missing mathematical ingredient will turn out to be the so-called Grothendieck group\cite{KTheory}.